 - Radon: Identified as the second leading cause of lung cancer, radon is a dangerous pollutant that can sneak into your home through cracks or improperly sealed homes.

-- Combustion pollutants: this includes gases like carbon monoxide, nitrogen dioxide that comes from improperly vented equipment like space heaters, wood stoves, and more.
+- Combustion pollutants: this includes gases like carbon monoxide and nitrogen dioxide that come from improperly vented equipment like space heaters, wood stoves, and more.

 The Dangers of Carbon Monoxide

 You’ve likely heard the phrase, ‘the silent killer.’
 This is often assigned to carbon monoxide, as it is known to be a very dangerous gas that is not easily detected by the human olfactory system.
 It has been estimated in past years that up to 20,000 to 30,000 people become ill from accidental carbon monoxide poisoning.
 This is because the gas is colorless, odorless, and tasteless.
 This makes it very hard to detect and emphasizes the importance of having a reliable and effective way of monitoring your indoor air for this gas.

 Clean air can prevent and help with conditions such as asthma and allergies.